Does the weight and size of the balls ever vary much, and does it have an effect?

 When the CB is lighter, it is easier to draw the CB and tougher to follow.
 With a cut shot, the CB will pull back from the tangent line; also, with a stop shot, the CB will bounce back some.
 A lighter CB will also squirt slightly more.

 When the CB is smaller or larger, the contact point on the OB will not be at the equator, the balls will also tend to hop a little, especially with faster speed (e.g., on an old bar box with a large CB, it is very easy to launch the CB off the table on a power break shot).
 With cut shots, the cut angle will also be off slightly (see the question and answer below), but this is an extremely small effect.
+And with rail cut shots, a smaller CB can easily overcut the ball, and a larger CB will usually result in a full hit.

 Worn OBs will also not rack as well as new high-quality balls.
 Slight mismatches in size and non-spherical shape (due to non-uniform wear) will result in less-tight racks and poor break action (bad spread, more clusters, fewer balls made).
+Non-spherical or unbalanced balls will also not roll straight, and the direction of turn depends on the ball orientation.

 Do CB and OB weight and size differences affect cut angle and throw?